rorodata/careers/JS.md

 ## **Problem 1: Reimagine Github**

 Implement a webapp to reimagine github using GitHub API.
-The suggested technologies are VueJS + Bootstrap CSS.
+The suggested technologies are VueJS + Bootstrap CSS or TailwindCSS or any CSS you prefer.

 The webapp should contain the following pages.